D'Onta Foreman Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In his two career matchups against the Texans, Foreman averaged 12.5 rushing yards per game, 48.0 fewer yards than his over/under in Sunday's game.
+- Foreman has averaged 12.5 rushing yards per game in his two career matchups against the Texans, 49.0 fewer yards than his over/under in Sunday's game.

-- Foreman will go up against a Texans squad that allows 143.4 rushing yards per game and is the NFL's worst rush defense.
+- In terms of defending against the run, the Texans are 32nd in the league, allowing 143.4 yards per game.

-- This year the Texans have given up 25 rushing TDs.
-They are ranked 31st in the league in that category.
+- This year the Texans are ranked 31st in the NFL in rushing touchdowns allowed (25).

 Recent Performances

-- In last week's matchup with the Dolphins, Foreman picked up 132 yards on 26 carries (averaging 5.1 yards per attempt) while scoring one touchdown on the ground.
+- Last week against the Dolphins, Foreman rushed for 132 yards on 26 carries (averaging 5.1 yards per carry) while scoring one touchdown.

-- Over his last three games, Foreman has piled up 57 carries for 257 yards (85.7 per game) and two touchdowns.
+- Foreman has totaled 257 rushing yards on 57 carries (85.7 yards per game) with two touchdowns over his last three outings.

 Foreman's Tennessee Teammates